Board of Director Bios

-Nancy Evans, Vice Chair:
+Nancy Evans, Chair

 Nancy Evans has more than 20 years’ experience in communications, marketing, stakeholder relations, and strategy in private and public sector settings and in consulting and in-house roles.
 She is currently the Executive Director, Marketing and Communications at the Smith School of Business, Queen’s University.
 Nancy has worked with market-leading organizations and their senior executives to enhance reputation, build brand, advance leadership positions and manage issues.
 She holds the Chartered Director designation and has held a number of board positions including with a large hospital in the Greater Toronto Area.

-Andrew Fleming has recently retired from an over 40 year career as a lawyer with Norton Rose Fulbright Canada LLP and predecessor firms both in Canada and the UK with extensive experience in business law, including company, securities and banking law.
+Andrew Fleming has recently retired from an over 40-year career as a lawyer with Norton Rose Fulbright Canada LLP and predecessor firms both in Canada and the UK with extensive experience in business law, including company, securities and banking law.
 He has participated in all aspects of company law, including advising on general corporate matters relating to governance and structure in both the for-profit and not-for-profit sectors.
-Mr. Fleming has served on numerous industry and government committees dealing with securities and corporate law matters in Canada including the Committee on Corporate Disclosure of the Toronto Stock Exchange.
+Andrew has served on numerous industry and government committees dealing with securities and corporate law matters in Canada including the Committee on Corporate Disclosure of the Toronto Stock Exchange.
 His practice also included arbitration of commercial matters under the auspices of the ICC Court of Arbitration.
 For the last 25 years of his career he also actively participated in the management of the firm including as a member of the executive committee of the firm and as Managing Partner of the Toronto office.
 Outside of his professional career he has served on several charitable/not-for-profit boards including the Board of Governors of Shaw Festival Canada, the Board of Directors of Metropolitan Community Church (MCC) of Toronto, the Advisory Board of Ryerson Theatre School and the Board of Directors of McMichael Canadian Art Foundation.

 Patrick Johnston spent most of his career in Canada’s charitable and philanthropic sector.
 He served as CEO of a number of charitable organizations including the Walter and Duncan Gordon Foundation, the Canadian Centre for Philanthropy (now Imagine Canada) and the National Anti-Poverty Organization.
 Mr. Johnston was previously a senior policy advisor to a provincial Premier as well as a federal Cabinet Minister.
 His governance experience includes many non-profit Boards including the United Way/Centraide Canada, Canada World Youth and Canada Helps.
 In recognition of his contributions, he was appointed to the Order of Canada in 2014 by Governor General David Johnston.
 Mr. Johnston lives in Tyendinaga Township.

 Tamara Kleinschmidt is Executive Director of the Trenton Military Family Resource Centre.
 In 1984 Tamara met her husband Peter who was a Member of the Canadian Forces (CF) beginning her path as a military spouse.
 While Tamara’s husband was a CF Member her family experienced the privilege of living across Canada and beyond.
 Over a twenty-seven year span her family lived in seven Canadian cities as well as the United Kingdom, finally arriving in Belleville in 2005.
 During this period of time she completed a Bachelor of Arts Degree, Political Science, from the Royal Military College of Canada.
-Tamara’s education formed the strong foundation for her involvement with a number of non-profit organizations and association with Military Family Services and the Department of National Defence.
+Tamara’s education formed the strong foundation for her involvement with a number of non-profit organizations and association with Military Family Services and the Department of National Defense.
 Tamara has focused her professional energies on strengthening non-profit organizations in distress and building their capacity to meet their potential focused on the needs of the communities they serve.
 Tamara has served on the Loyalist College Board of Governors and is currently a member of the Minister of Veterans Affairs Advisory on Families.

 Lisa O’Toole was born and raised in Belleville and has returned to the Quinte area after a successful 32-year executive career in financial services while living in Toronto and Calgary.
 Lisa specialized in the securities and wealth management industries, holding senior roles in strategic development, change leadership, financial management, sales leadership and risk assessment/management.
 She holds a Commerce degree from Queen's University, the FCSI designation (Fellow of the Canadian Securities Institute) and has completed executive education programs at Queen’s, Western and Wharton.
-Ms. O’Toole is an experienced Board member having served two charitable organizations for over 12 years including several years as Chair.
+Lisa is an experienced Board member having served two charitable organizations for over 12 years including several years as Chair.
 Lisa and her husband Gerry reside in Prince Edward County.

 Peggy Payne has 33 years’ experience in education, mainly with the Toronto District School Board but also in England and Australia.
 She has worked as a teacher, a Special Education Consultant, Vice Principal and Principal.
 She holds a Bachelor of Science degree from the University of Toronto and a Masters of Education from the Ontario Institute of Studies in Education.
 Her governance experience includes 5 years with the Prince Edward County Memorial Hospital Auxiliary, serving as President and Past President and 2 years on the Board of the PECMH Foundation.
 Peggy and her husband live in Picton and are involved in volunteer work in the county.